 Not forgetting their photography customers (and perhaps understanding that an ordinary racer costs somewhat less), this drone has also been equipped with a much more capable camera system than usually seen on similar drones.
 The standard practice is to strap a GoPro to the top and recover the footage later, but here a single axis gimbal (still one more than most FPV racers) has been paired with software to achieve a system capable of capturing excellent 4K video at 60fps, meaning this drone might be for more than just racers.

-The big appeal to photographers and videographers is 4K at 60fps, and half-inch the quad-Bayer filter makes for pretty good looking video and stills even in lower light.
-Not only that, but you also get the excellent controller that can also keep your phone charge topped up as you fly, useful if you’re planning more stops on your outing, just as with the new Air 2S, so if sensor size and collision avoidance is less important to than any saving you can find, this drone is worthy of serious consideration.
-In truth, though, it’s probably worth getting the Air 2S if you can.
+The big appeal to creatives are is 4K at 60fps and 48MP stills which, thanks to a relatively large sensor, look OK even in lower light.
+Not only that, but you also get an excellent controller that can also keep your phone charge topped up as you fly, useful if you’re planning more stops on your outing (this is found with the Air 2S and Mavic 3 of course).

 The Phantom’s chunky body isn’t as portable as the Mavic, but it’s stable and the system comes with a big, pro-feel controller.
 Back-packs are available for this size craft, too.
 That extra heft brings a camera that largely outperforms the Mavic 2 Pro, even without “Hasselblad” written on it.
 The main improvement is a mechanical shutter and generous buffer (it can manage a 14fps burst at 20 megapixels).
 Videographers may bemoan the 8-bit limit, but on the plus side the Phantom can capture 4K video ay 60fps, making for flawless slow-mo.
 The props now sport low-noise winglets and collision sensors that can be used by the AI to plot swooping flights.
 The chunky pro-sized controller has room for an iPad as monitor, so – while you can opt for a 5.5” built-in 1000-nit screen, you’re better off with a monitor hood and an iPad Mini.

 The large aircraft is powered by two (expensive) batteries, and features other backup systems.
 It can also capture CinemaDNG or Apple ProRes video onto SSD-based memory cards (backing up to Micro SD at the same time).
 All of this is aided by 360-degree unobstructed camera rotation, lending itself to dual-operator flights, or fly-bys with automated object tracking.
 The pilot can choose from a forward-facing FPV camera or the main camera, which might be pointed anywhere!
 The only real worry is that the Inspire 2 airframe hasn’t seen an update for a while, and we certainly wouldn’t recommend buying this for the cheaper Zenmuse X4S camera since the Phantom 4 Pro 2 is cheaper and flies longer, but if you can see the case for an interchangeable lens and have (or can pass on) the budget the Inspire 2 is still tough to beat.
 Just plan your battery time.

-Found in DJI’s store, but not strictly their lineup (it’s under the Ryze brand), this compact drone nonetheless has much in common with its bigger brothers; it can hold position using downward visual sensors rather than GPS.
+Found in DJI’s store, but not strictly their line-up (it’s under the Ryze brand), this compact drone nonetheless has much in common with its bigger brothers; it can hold position using downward visual sensors rather than GPS.
 It can also do stuff a Mavic Mini won’t: perform “8D” Stunts (flips in a number of directions), for example.
 The camera is built-in, so impressive software stabilization keeps the 720p video fairly stable; the signal is recoded on your phone (subject to signal errors) rather than an SD card, and there are a selection of social-friendly EZ Shots (a bit like QuickShots on DJI’s pricier drones).
 This isn’t a photographer’s drone though, it’s for fun – where it excels.
 It’ll also brighten up learning, with Scratch, a visual programming language, and a complete SDK.
 Also check out the cool-looking Marvel Iron Man version of this drone, that looks like it has come out of Tony Stark's labs.